Skip to Content

 • SOS button – You can contact your family and friends in case of an emergency.

-• Remote Assistance – For mobile phone assistance directly, like adjust your phone settings.
+• Remote Assistance – For mobile phone assistance directly, like adjusting your phone settings.

 • Responder smartphone app – For all additional features.